praveenpuglia/vue-slots-deep-dive/README.md

 }
 ```

-If we didn't use the **title** slot in our parent, it would not show up here.
+If we didn't use the **title** slot in our parent, it wouldn't show up here.

 ## conditionally rendering slots

-Using the previous knowledge, we can conditionally render slots only if they were used.
+Using the previous knowledge, we can conditionally render slots *only if they were used*.

-Example - It doesn't make sense for us to render the `<div class='card-title'></div>` in card component if the title slot wasn't even used.
+**Example** - It doesn't make sense for us to render the `<div class='card-title'></div>` in card component if the title slot wasn't even used.

 Let's change our card component's template to reflect the same.